 Dr. Hal Stewart has a longstanding commitment to the highest standards of general, cosmetic and reconstructive dentistry.

 A biologic and systems-focused dentist, he believes that the focus of treatment should be to achieve and maintain a healthy and functioning chewing system.
-He believes that a healthy dentition is only a part of a healthy body, and so he also gives emphasis to treating problems such as neck and shoulder pain, headaches, clenching and grinding, that are often caused by dental problems.
+He believes that a healthy dentition is only a part of a healthy body, and so he also gives emphasis on treating problems such as neck and shoulder pain, headaches, clenching and grinding, which are often caused by dental problems.

 Dr. Hal Stewart is one of fewer than 200 dentists worldwide to have completed the entire curriculum of the Orognathic Bioesthetics International (OBI) Foundation.

 Since 2006, he has also served on the teaching faculty at the OBI Institute.
 He has also studied extensively at the Pankey Institute for Advanced Dental Studies and completed the Advanced Esthetic and Master Esthetic courses at the Las Vegas Institute for Cosmetic Dentistry.